Why Is Childcare So Expensive? 7 Factors at Play

 McGregor points to the rising cost of food as an example.
 Sanders notes that maintenance, equipment and toys can also become fairly regular expenses.

 As the icing on the cake, all the above expenses won’t mean anything if providers can’t draw in enough customers.
 This often requires them to advertise in a way modern families will notice—not just word of mouth or an ad in a local newspaper.
 To do this requires having an accessible internet presence (a website at minimum) and a phone number someone is around to answer, according to Charlupski.

 “While there is money to be made in childcare, the income can fluctuate with attendance and family situations,” Sanders says.
 “Circumstances can cause a loss of income—families moving or withdrawing, location obstacles and of course children aging out of certain programs.”

-Providers need to remain active in getting word of their business out there to be able to fill seats when children leave.
+Because so much hinges on the continued enrollment of a child, providers need to remain active in getting word of their business out there to be able to fill seats when children leave.

 An eye to the future

 The cost of childcare can certainly seem overwhelming at first.
 “Many parents don't think much about it, though.
 They are instead focused on the fact that kind teachers are providing great care to their children,” McGregor says.
 While initiatives like universal preschool could significantly change the landscape of childcare someday, this change is far from a certainty.

 One thing is certain, though: parents are on the hunt for quality childcare options.
 Childcare providers who offer safe environments, stimulating educational activities and caring attention to each child can expect to thrive, according to Sanders.

 As you can tell, there’s a lot that goes into running a quality early childhood education program.
 To learn more, check out “Exploring the Components of a Quality Early Childhood Curriculum.”